infinity0/msg-notes/causal/01-ordering.rst

 but this is less effective in an asynchronous scenario, i.e. where members may not online at the same time.
-We depend more heavily on a third-party service to store-and-forward messages in an intelligent way, e.g. to resend ciphertext even if the original sender is offline.
+We depend more heavily on a third-party service to store-and-forward messages in an intelligent way, e.g. to resend ciphertext even if the original author is offline.
 In the worst case where no two members are online simultaneously, this dependency becomes an absolute *requirement*.

 Such a service must provide the interface "send ciphertext T to recipient R".